The numbers, alone, are attention grabbing

-For institutions that have implemented an EmPATH model for psychiatric emergency care:
+For institutions that have implemented EmPATH (Emergency Psychiatric Assessment, Treatment, and Healing) models for psychiatric emergency care:

 – Hospitalizations for patients with acute psychiatric needs have dropped 70-80 percent.